-- You need to stay on task (no talking, texting, surfing the net, etc. while class is in session). - You shouldn't make inappropriate remarks or use profanity. - You shouldn't make noise with electronic gadgets.
+- You need to stay on task (no talking, texting, surfing the net, etc. while class is in session). - You shouldn't make inappropriate remarks, use profanity, or be combative. - You shouldn't make noise with electronic gadgets.
 If you're in a true emergency situation, take your call/text in the hall, take care of your business, and don't disturb the class when you come back. - You shouldn't be talking when I'm talking or when a classmate is asking a question. - Drinks should have lids or caps.